-Jon and Peg Behmer, Hoskins - Reserve Champion Junior Swine Showman
+Jon and Peg Behmer Family, Hoskins - Reserve Champion Junior Swine Showman

-A. Exhibitors must show his or her own animals in showmanship and must show within designated age classes.
-Age divisions are as of December 31, of the previous year.
+Premiums.

-B. Dress Code: See 4-H/FFA Animals-General Rules.
+- A. Exhibitors must show his or her own animals in showmanship and must show within designated age classes.
+Age divisions are as of December 31, of the previous year. - B. Dress Code: See 4-H/FFA Animals-General Rules.
 Hard soled shoes or boots required.
-Showman may carry a small whip or cane.
+Showman may carry a small whip or cane. - C. Grooming All beef, swine, sheep, and goats (showmanship, market, feeder, and breeding) will be shown Blow & Go.
+Animals may be clipped, blown, brushed, or combed to enhance their appearance.
+All animals will be shown free of any adhesive, glue, paint, or powder products.